- Student MUST graduate from high school with a 3.0 GPA as calculated by the Georgia Student Finance Commission.

 If you are requesting HOPE at GHC, you need to complete the HOPE Review Form and submit the completed form to the GHC Office of Financial Aid.
 All final, official transcripts must be received by the GHC Office of Admissions and evaluated by the GHC Registrar’s Office.
 Students who are transferring to GHC should be prepared to pay in advance and be reimbursed for any HOPE payments later (if applicable) once eligibility is determined.

-Students who take one or more semesters off (HOPE Review Form needed)
+Students taking one or more semesters off (HOPE Review Form needed)

 If you take one or more semesters off from GHC, you need to complete the HOPE Review Form and submit the completed form to the GHC Office of Financial Aid.
 This is because the GHC Office of Financial Aid will need to determine whether or not you took classes at any other colleges in your absence from GHC.
 All qualifying college credit hours must be counted in the HOPE calculation.
 Processing timeframe is up to two weeks once the HOPE Review form and all applicable supporting documentation and/or information is received.

 Transient Students (HOPE Review form needed)